 You are super excited to read the answer you need but, unfortunately, the guy who wrote your answer seems to have had a poetical inspiration of his life.

 So you get an

-1000+ words article and you see a poetical intro then you see some philosophy, bla bla bla, the guy is just about to reinvent the wheel and that’s cool.
-But, where’s your answer???
+1000+ words article and you see a poetical intro then you see some philosophy, bla bla but where’s your answer???

-You go to the midst of the article and you are reading like crazy to see if your solution is there.
+You go to the middle of the article and you are reading like crazy to see if your solution is there.
 Nope.